andreavitaletti/mkdocs/andreavitaletti.github.io/docs/thesis.md

 ## Federated Machine Learning and Blockchain

 [Federated learning](https://link.springer.com/article/10.1007/s13042-022-01647-y)(FML) is a decentralized approach to training machine learning models.
 It doesn't require an exchange of data from client devices to global servers.
 Instead, the raw data on edge devices is used to train the model locally, and share only model parameters thus increasing data privacy.
+At DIAG, we developed a [FedArtML](https://ieeexplore.ieee.org/document/10549893): A Tool to Facilitate the Generation of Non-IID Datasets in a Controlled Way to Support Federated Learning Research

 ### Goal of the thesis

-The thesis will investigate the integration of FML with Blockchain Technologies starting from the relevant [literature](https://dl.acm.org/doi/10.1145/3570953).
-We are particularly interested in designing new tools and methodology to automatically compensate, by means of smart contracts, the contribution of each distributed node to the distillation of the global model.
+The thesis will investigate the integration of [FML with Blockchain](https://ieeexplore.ieee.org/abstract/document/9403374) Technologies starting from the relevant [literature](https://dl.acm.org/doi/10.1145/3570953).
+We are particularly interested in designing new tools and methodology to automatically [incentive](https://ieeexplore.ieee.org/abstract/document/9780573), by means of smart contracts, the [contribution](https://dl.acm.org/doi/full/10.1145/3501811) of [each distributed node](https://openreview.net/forum?id=PYAFKBc8GL4) to the distillation of the global model.
 To this purpose, we first need to identify a privacy-preserving metric to evaluate the [quality](https://research.ece.cmu.edu/lions/Papers/Federated_WiOpt.pdf) of the contribution [without revealing the data](https://arxiv.org/abs/2108.10623).
+The problem of measuring the contribution of participants in FML has been investigated in [WDZ19](https://ieeexplore.ieee.org/document/9006179), however in that paper privacy has not been considered.

+!!! question

+    Can we provide a Zero Knowledge Proof of the contribution of the participants in Federated Machine Learning?

+!!! question

+    Can an actor claim a reward providing privacy-preserving evidence of its contribution without revealing a) its identity, but proving he/she is part of the actors contributing to the model b) its real contribution (e.g. the dataset, the parameters of the model), c) its received reward ?

 ## Blockchain-based solutions for trusted and quality-aware data sharing